-Now that we have learned the basics of the HSL in Part One and the general method of working with the HSL in Part Two, it is time to expand our horizons a bit.
+Now that we have learned the basics of the HSL in Part 1 and the general method of working with the HSL in Part 2, it is time to expand our horizons a bit.
 So far we have focused on using HSL to improve an image by attempting to get realistic colors that have been customized to fit particular need.
-Color correction we can consider our HSL work so far.

 Aside from assisting in taming colors and bending them to our will, the HSL offers us a vast array of creative options.
 Here are a few unique methods to process your images with and how to do them.

 It is quite common to see cross processed film faked merely through the application of a carefully tuned Split Tone.
 However, if you really process print film in slide chemicals or vice versa, you will not only get a color cast, but usually a fairly severe color shift.

 Obviously you cannot fake an accurate color shift with just Split Toning, to really get the feel, you need to make some HSL adjustments.
 Sometimes a light adjustment of Hue and Saturation is all you need to create a cross processed effect with a good Split Tone.
 However some cross processed effects are quite severe, and will require a radical modification of color.

 Consider this image, which is pretty much a straight up snapshot.
 No processing, rather boring, a perfect candidate for a harsh cross processing effect.

 Now I am going to throw a completely crazy set of Hue and Saturation settings, with the goal of shifting most tones towards Magenta, whilst leaving Greens relatively alone.
 Here is the HSL window after my adjustments.

 Notice in my collection of adjustments, that the Hue features and angular “curve” than maxes out Red and Magenta all the way to the left, shifting Red to Magenta and Magenta to Purple.
 Green’s Hue is the only color unchanged, as I am using that as an anchor color, the one that does not shift.